St. Elizabeth's F.C.

 St. Elizabeth's F.C. was an amateur association football club who were based in Dundonald, County Down, Northern Ireland and played in the Northern Amateur Football League.
 The football club was named after St. Elizabeth's Church in the town of Dundonald.

 St. Elizabeth's player, Robert McGimpsey went on to manage the club and was thereafter appointed club honorary secretary in the 1960s.
+The biggest St. Elizabeth's victory was winning the Division 1A in 1965.